vitaliitub/vitaliitub/README.md

 - 👋 Hi, I’m @vitaliitub
-- 👀 I’m interested in Economics of Marketing
+- 👀 I’m interested in the Economics of Marketing
 - 🌱 I’m currently learning R, Python, C++, Economics and Marketing

 <!---